Dark triad: Light triad

-Influenced by the dark triad, Scott Barry Kaufman proposed a light triad of personality traits: humanism, Kantianism, and faith in humanity.
+Influenced by the dark triad, Scott Barry Kaufman and colleagues proposed a light triad of personality traits: humanism, Kantianism, and faith in humanity.
 High scorers on humanism are more likely to value others' dignity and self worth.
 High scorers on Kantianism are more likely to see others as people, not as a means to an end.
 High scorers for faith in humanity are more likely to believe others are fundamentally good.
 When comparing individuals who take both dark triad and light triad tests, the average person was more likely to exhibit light triad traits.
 This test is not an inversion of dark triad tests, as Kaufman instead focused on developing characteristics that were conceptually opposite from the dark triad.
 A reliable measure of the light triad traits was developed, and demonstrated that they are not simply the opposite of the dark triad's Big Five and HEXACO model traits.
 The light triad predicts positive and negative outcomes regarding Agreeableness and Honesty-Humility personality traits, and expands on understanding the dark triad as a useful contrasting analog.

 Individuals who score high on light triad traits also report higher levels of religiosity, spirituality, life satisfaction, acceptance of others, belief that they and others are good, compassion, empathy, self-esteem, authenticity, sense of self, positive enthusiasm, having a quiet ego, openness to experience, and conscientiousness.
 Additionally, those who score higher on the light triad scale are intellectually curious, secure in their attachments to others, and more tolerant to other perspectives.
 These individuals typically have less motives for achievement and self-enhancement (even though the light triad was positively related to productivity and competence).
 In contrast to the character strengths of the dark triad, the light triad was uncorrelated with bravery or assertiveness.
 Lack of such characteristics may be problematic for individuals attempting to reach more challenging goals and fully self-actualizing.